 It all started when…

-The Cole Resource Center—the first psychiatric resource center of its kind— was founded as an independent organization in 1993 by Evelyn Barkin, Everett Page, and Anne Whitman, Ph.D.
-The three founders met as members of the Manic Depressive and Depressive Alliance (MDAA), now the Depression and Bipolar Support Alliance.
+The Cole Resource Center—the first psychiatric resource center of its kind— was founded as an independent organization in 1993 by Evie Barkin and Anne Whitman, Ph.D.
+The two founders met as participants in the Manic Depressive and Depressive Alliance (MDAA), now the Depression and Bipolar Support Alliance.
 The CRC began as the education and advocacy arm of MDDA, then became an independent organization.

 For 25 years, the Cole Resource Center has offered educational and practical materials along with compassionate care from people who have faced similar questions themselves.
 The Center focuses on first-hand experience and works in close partnerships with other communities devoted to creating healthy pathways for peers and families.